-From our base around the River Exe, we will spend three full days exploring the best birding sites on and around the River Exe estuary in South Devon.
+This tour we will spend three full days exploring the best birding sites on and neighbouring the River Exe estuary in South Devon.
 In our attempt to see the widest range of wintering birds, we will visit a mix of local habitats including the lowland heaths and mixed woodlands of Haldon, the rugged coastline and seas of Torbay, and the nutrient-rich mudflats and wetlands of the River Exe estuary.

 Given the limited hours of daylight at this time of the year, our days will be spent exploring the local area with various lunch and comfort stops along the way.
 Our days will end on our return to the accommodation, either just before or after dusk, giving you time to relax, grab dinner and enjoy your evenings as you wish.

 (please inquire to discuss specific dates)